-Wire & ACH Transfer Speed
+Wire vs. ACH Transfer Speed

 Wire transfers send the funds along almost immediately.
 There is usually no hold on funds received by wire transfer, so the recipient can access it right away.

-Cost of Transfers for ACH & Wire
+Cost of ACH vs. Wire Transfer

-Payment Security in ACH & Wire
+Payment Security for ACH vs. Wire

 ACH transfers are a bit safer for senders.
 Unlike most wire transfers, funds can be reversed in cases of fraud or payment error.
 The criteria for reversals is usually determined by banks.

-If the funds need to be sent immediately, go with the wire transfer.
-If it’s something that can potentially wait three days, use the ACH transfer.
+If the funds need to be received immediately, go with wire transfer.
+If it’s something that can potentially wait three days, use ACH transfer.

 How Can My Business Take Advantage of These Payment Options?